telppa/Chrome.ahk-plus/README.md

-# Chrome.ahk
+# Chrome.ahk-plus

-Automate Google Chrome using native AutoHotkey.
+Automate Google Chrome and MS Edge using native AutoHotkey.

+## Difference between Chrome.ahk-plus and Chrome.ahk
+**Google Chrome** and **Microsoft Edge** are supported.
+Error reports directed to user code instead of library code.
+Added 30-seconds timeout for all funtions that could cause a dead loop.
+Simplified creation of ProfilePath.
+Fixed an issue that Chrome to report error due to slow opening.
+Fixed an issue that Chrome to report error due to shortcuts were not found.

 ## How it works